cfpb/design-system/docs/components/info-unit-groups-link-blobs.md

 title: 'Info Unit Groups: Link blobs'
 layout: variation
 section: components
-secondary_section: Content layouts
+secondary_section: Layout options
-status: Proposed
+status: Released
 description: >-
   In general, info unit groups provide context and lead users to additional content.
 The versions called link blobs are used to lead users to other deeper